seanmcfeely/ace-metrics/README.md

 This library is intended to help with the calculation and management of metrics as they pertain to any data produced by the ACE ecosystem.
 As of now, the library meets a base set of use cases for answering questions that arose during the initial organic operational development that took place around ACE's development.
 So it's certainly not the end-all-be-all but hopefully, it can serve as a base for further statistical analysis, metricization, analytics, and real-time presentations.

+## Updates

+ - 12/11/2020: Graphing functions were added, as well as, some new graphs for alerts, users, alert type, and events.

 ## Alert Metrics

 The following statistics are available for alert based metrics and are used over and over again.